osrf/gazebo_tutorials/haptix_install/tutorial.md

 ## Installing on Windows

-We currently support Windows 7, Visual Studio 2013, and Matlab R2014b.
+We currently support Windows 7, Visual Studio 2013, and Matlab R2014b, all 64-bit (you can determine the Matlab version by selecting `Help`->`About MATLAB` from the main menu).
+We are working on 32-bit versions; they will be available soon.

-**If you have a Matlab R2014b 64-bit version you must download the [HAPTIX 64-bit client SDK]( https://s3.amazonaws.com/osrf-distributions/haptix/hx_gz_sdk-latest-Release-win64.zip) (32-bit version should be available soon)**.
-You can determine the Matlab version by selecting `Help`->`About MATLAB` from the main menu.
+Download the SDK by going to [the distributions archive](http://shrub.appspot.com/osrf-distributions/haptix/) and selecting a version.
+You probably want the latest version that is available (but check below for information on version compatibility).

 Unzip the zip file into your preferred HAPTIX folder.
 For example: `C:\Users\osrf\Desktop\haptix-ws`.